-Using the Crunch app allows you to get real time tax updates that put you in control of the company finances, and allows us to provide you with tailored advice.
+Using the Crunch app allows you to get real-time tax updates that put you in control of the company finances, and allows us to provide you with tailored advice.
 For this information to be correct, for us to manage and produce your accounts, and for us to provide the best support, you must keep the information in your Crunch account up to date.
 This means entering all invoices, expenses, payments, reconciling your bank account and backdating them to the start of your accounting year with us.

-Previous accounting year - Debtors, Creditors and Opening balances
+Previous accounting year - Debtors, Creditors and Opening balances:

 It's vital that you do this to ensure that the figures in your Crunch account are a true reflection of your company's bank accounts.

-Current accounting year - Transactions, VAT & Payroll
+Current accounting year - Transactions, VAT & Payroll:

-Entering historical VAT return details
+Entering historical VAT return details:

-If you have paid for VAT returns that were not submitted by Crunch these payments must be recorded as 'New Tax Payments' via the 'Tax' Tab.
+If you’ve paid for VAT returns that were not submitted by Crunch, these payments must be recorded as 'New Tax Payments' via the 'Company Tax' Tab.

-All future VAT Returns submitted through Crunch should have the payment recorded against the VAT Return itself, rather than as a separate tax payment.
+All future VAT returns submitted through Crunch should have the payment recorded against the VAT return itself, rather than as a separate tax payment.

-Entering historical Payroll details
+Entering historical Payroll details:

-Once we have this, we will backdate the previous month's salary entries but please remember that due to the nature of RTI we are unable to submit the Full Payment Submissions on your behalf for previous payroll runs.
-These should have been recorded by your previous accountant.
+Once we have your P11/Deductions Working Sheet, we’ll log the previous month's salary entries, but please remember that due to the nature of Real-Time Information (RTI) we are unable to submit the “Full Payment Submissions” on your behalf for any previous payroll runs.
+These should have been submitted to HMRC by your previous accountant.